-* China PMI data fuels concerns about pace of economic recovery
+* China PMI data fuels concerns about pace of economic

 * Doosan E&C tumbles on rights issue speculation